EntityGraphQL/EntityGraphQL/docs/docs/caching.md

 sidebar_position: 13
 ---

+# Caching
+Several ways of caching data are available in an asp.net project.
+Some will be described here.

-# Output caching
+## Output caching
-The [output caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/overview?view=aspnetcore-8.0#output-caching), available in asp.net core, can be used to cache GraphQL requests/responses.
+The [output caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output), available in asp.net core, can be used to cache GraphQL requests/responses.

 Register required services (`builder.Services.AddXyz()`) and set up the request pipeline (`app.UseXyz()`) appropriately.